REmatchChile/REmatch/README.md

 * Clang version 11 or newer
 * CMake version 3.23.2 or newer
-* Boost version 1.58 or newer (required for tests only)
 * Catch2 (required for tests only)

 The setup of CMake, Catch2, Boost and Clang on a clean ubuntu system can be done using the following script: